srikanth-narayanan/CarND-MPC/README.md

 - distance from the desired position or the cross track error, cte
 - orientation error to desired orientation, epsi

-The model and state equations are below.
+The model combines state and acutuations from the previous timestep to calculate the current timestep based on the equations below.

 - x_[t+1] = x[t] + v[t] * cos(psi[t]) * dt
 - y_[t+1] = y[t] + v[t] * sin(psi[t]) * dt